-Te Kōngahu Museum of Waitangi holds a stunning collection of stories and taonga (treasured objects) that bring to life the history of Waitangi, Aotearoa New Zealand’s most important historic site.
+Te Kōngahu Museum of Waitangi (opened in 2016) weaves together the stories and taonga (treasured objects) which bring to life the history of Waitangi and Aotearoa New Zealand’s founding documents.

 The museum features two galleries – Ko Waitangi Tēnei: This is Waitangi on the ground floor and a gallery for temporary exhibitions on the first floor.

 The award-winning museum features over 500 images, six immersive audio-visual experiences, and two large interactive touchscreens.
 It tells the story of Te Tiriti o Waitangi and the Treaty of Waitangi from multiple perspectives to achieve an authentic and accurate representation of events.

 Visitors are taken on a journey through historical moments as they happened – leaving the museum encouraged to reflect on what the Treaty means today.
 Entry to the permanent exhibition is via an impressive foyer and begins with a traditional Māori karanga (call of welcome).